Carolina Gynning

 Carolina Gynning Nilsson (born 6 October 1978) is a Swedish glamour model, author, podcaster, actress, jewelry designer and television presenter.
 She started her career as a model at age sixteen.
 She was a participant in the Swedish version of Big Brother in 2004 and emerged as the winner of that season.
 Gynning has since made a career as a television presenter on TV4 and Kanal5, and also as an artist and author of several books.
-Gynning has participated in several television shows after Big Brother such as I huvudet på Gynning ("Inside Gynning's head") and as a celebrity dancer in season one of Let's Dance.
+Gynning has participated in several television shows after Big Brother such as I huvudet på Gynning ("Inside the head of Gynning") and as a celebrity dancer in season one of Let's Dance.

 Childhood and early life

 Gynning was born in Helsingborg, Sweden and lived in Höganäs for a short time, but spent most of her early years in Falsterbo.
 She revealed that she was a shy girl but changed when she reached her teens.
 She attended high school in Lund.
 At sixteen she was discovered by a fashion photographer while waiting at a bus stop in Falsterbo, and during her high school years she did some modelling assignments on the side.
 After a while, she landed modeling jobs in international shows in Athens, Milan and Paris.
 She lived and worked abroad for ten years, mostly as a glamour model.
 During this time she also underwent breast augmentation surgery.